Resources

 By following these steps, you will be well-prepared for your deposition and will be more likely to give credible and consistent testimony.

-What Is The Next Step After A Deposition?
+What is The Next Step after a Deposition?

 Many people often wonder, after a deposition what happens next?
 Once a deposition is finished, several steps should be taken in order to move forward with your legal matter.
 Here are a few necessary next steps to consider:

-Review the transcript:
+Review the Transcript:

 Reviewing the transcript of the deposition can help you to identify any areas where your testimony may have been inconsistent or unclear.
 This can help you to prepare for any future depositions or for trial.

-Discuss the deposition with your attorney:
+Discuss the Deposition with Your Attorney:

 Discussing the deposition with your attorney can help you understand your testimony’s legal implications and identify areas where additional evidence or testimony may be needed.